pranab/sifarish/README.md

 processing.
 For real time recommendation please use the tutorial document there is a separate tutorial document realtime\_recommendation\_tutorial.txt

+## Integration with other recommndation systems
+If you use Apache mahout or some thing else for recommendation, you can bring your basic recommendation output (userID, itemID, predictedRating) to sifarish for additional postprocessing to improve the quality of the output.
+Some examples are
+### Business goal injection
+### Adding novelty
+### Adding diversity
+### Dithering

 ## Configuration
 Please refer to the wiki page for a detailed list of all configuration parameters https://github.com/pranab/sifarish/wiki/Configuration.
 Going through the tutorial documents